-You may notice though that we’ve put some Google Ads on the site.
-If you click some of the links and visit those sites we get a small commission.
+You may notice that we’ve put some adverts on the site.
+If you click some of the links and visit those sites we may get a small commission.
 This will hopefully help towards paying for the upkeep (domain & hosting) of the site.

 With John Evans judging our first two years and Mike Jenkins judging in 2009 we are already a truly respected competition, that has an honest appreciation of populist, good quality, innovative work.
 In 2010 John Evans, fresh from the release of his book – The Acid Real, again took up the reigns as judge and so we were once again assured of a bumper crop of fine entries from many of the country’s undiscovered poets.
 In our fifth year we had our first female judge in Sally Spedding and we once again had a record year with more entries coming in than ever before!